House Committee Chair Signs Subpoena for State Dept Afghanistan Documents

 The Republican chairman of the U.S. House of Representatives Foreign Affairs Committee on Monday said he signed a subpoena to be delivered to Secretary of State Antony Blinken for documents related to the August 2021 U.S. withdrawal from Afghanistan.

-Michael McCaul has launched an investigation into the messy withdrawal from Afghanistan under Democratic President Joe Biden and events in the country since.
+Michael McCaul has launched an investigation into the messy withdrawal from Afghanistan under Democrat President Joe Biden and events in the country since.

 Republicans – and some Democrats – say there has never been a full accounting of the chaotic operation, in which 13 U.S. service members were killed at Kabul's airport.